What To Wear In Sardinia

 Plug adapter

-Being part of Italy, on Sardinia, we use the Italian plug adapter with two or three round pins.
-You’ll need one of those if you plan on charging your laptop, your phone, or using any electrical appliance you’re bringing with you.
+Sardinia has the same sockets as the rest of Europe, with two or three pins.
+You’ll need a plug adapter if you plan on charging your laptop, your phone, or using any electrical appliance you’re bringing with you.

 Simple, really, but a plug adapter can so easily be something you overlook.